openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       the latter would be [Project
         Tumbleweed](http://lists.opensuse.org/opensuse-project/2010-11/msg00206.html), aiming to create a rolling-release repository for openSUSE.
 Going in the opposite direction is [Project
-        Evergreen](http://lists.opensuse.org/opensuse-project/2010-12/msg00004.html) â€“ the Evergreen developers want to provide longer-term support for older openSUSE releases for a core set of packages.
+        Evergreen](http://lists.opensuse.org/opensuse-project/2010-12/msg00004.html) – the Evergreen developers want to provide longer-term support for older openSUSE releases for a core set of packages.
 And there is the new Virtualization:Cloud project, where a team got together to create a cloud software repository.
-Finally, we canâ€™t forget to mention the new [GNOME:Atayana project](http://lizards.opensuse.org/2010/12/29/kick-off-for-gnomeayatana-project/), bringing Unity to openSUSE!
+Finally, we can’t forget to mention the new [GNOME:Atayana project](http://lizards.opensuse.org/2010/12/29/kick-off-for-gnomeayatana-project/), bringing Unity to openSUSE!
 And those are new just since our last conference!
 Read on to learn more about these four projects.